 by starting mysqld with the option

-Starting with MySQL 5.1.20, the logging format can also be set or limited by the storage engine being used.
-This helps to eliminate issues when replicating certain statements between a master and slave that are using different storage engines.
+The logging format can also be set or limited by the storage engine being used.
+This helps to eliminate issues when replicating certain statements between a master and slave which are using different storage engines.

 With statement-based replication, there may be issues with replicating nondeterministic statements.
 In deciding whether or not a given statement is safe for statement-based replication, MySQL determines whether it can guarantee that the statement can be replicated using statement-based logging.
 If MySQL cannot make this guarantee, it marks the statement as potentially unreliable and issues the warning, Statement may not be safe to log in statement format.